 Rt.
 40 north of Edgewood Maryland

-Just across from the Home Depot, just north of Edgewood, you will find the Motel Chase Manor.
+Just across from the Home Depot, just north of Edgewood (was) the Motel Chase Manor.
 County records list it being built in 1950, 7,806 sq ft on 1.82 acre property.
-The motel is still open and operating.
+The motel is closed and demolished, only an empty lot remains.